 Broken Hand Overview

-The hand is a marvelously complex part of the human anatomy.
-Every year, however, millions of people experience broken bones within their hands.
+Every year, millions of people break bones in their hands.
 Because we are so dependent on our hands, even a small loss of function can result in a lifelong disability.
 A broken hand will often require a visit to a doctor, and it may require months of rehabilitation care.

 - The hand is composed of 27 bones, including those in the wrist.
 Broken bones most commonly result from a direct blow to the hand or a fall onto the hand.
 Common injuries include fractures of the fingertip, or of the pinkie side of the palm, or of the thumb.